 Upon careful review of the fine print on your Temporary License, you’ll find that you have only 10 days from the date of your arrest to request a special DMV hearing.
 If you fail to request a hearing in this time, your driving privileges will be automatically suspended.
 Instead of focusing on what you should have done, you need to focus on what to do next, in order to minimize the impact of a DUI arrest.

 After Your Release

-The entire process, from getting pulled over, through field sobriety testing, an arrest, a chemical breath tests, all the way to your release from custody, can happen very quickly.
+The entire process—from getting pulled over and field sobriety testing to your arrest and release from custody—can happen very quickly.
 This is why it is important to document as much as you can about what happened throughout the entire process.
 Write down as much as you can remember, including: